RVing with Children – The Never-ending Summer

 Practical RV Park Amenities

-When choosing a kid-friendly RV park, don’t forget to weigh the benefits of staying at a campground that offers practical amenities such as public showers, outdoor picnic areas, convenience stores, tackle shops, etc. Wouldn’t it be lovely to get all of your kids clean at the same time without having to implement a shower schedule?
+When choosing a kid-friendly RV park, don’t forget to weigh the benefits of staying at a campground that offers practical amenities such as public showers, outdoor picnic areas, convenience stores, meeting rooms, tackle shops, etc. Wouldn’t it be lovely to get all of your kids clean at the same time without having to implement a shower schedule?
 If that sounds like heaven to you, you’ll want to make sure your campground has access to public showers.

 If your family is traveling with a dog, look for dog-friendly RV parks with leash-free zones.
 Your furry friend will appreciate the opportunity to run and stretch safely in a dedicated dog park.